Sim4n6/plasoWiki/Codereview.md

 Also don't be intimidated by rewrites/refactors, which often feels the code base is changing under your feet.
 We have to make sure the code base is maintainable and a necessary evil there is to regular reshape and clean up things to get new features in.

 We continuously try to improve the code base, including making things and easier and quicker to write which sometimes means that the way you just learned might already superseded by another.
-We try to keep the documentation up to date but this sometimes be after you ran into an issue.
+We try to keep the documentation up to date but this will sometimes be after you ran into an issue.

 First time contributors may come across the fact that the code review process actually takes quite a long time, with lots of back and forth comments.
 You may think that you are wasting the core developers time, but rest assured you are not.
 We look at this as an investment of building up good solid code contributors.
 We would like to make sure our contributors understand the code and the style guide and will make suggestions to the contributor to fix what we think needs improving.
 Despite spending potentially more time to begin with to get code submitted into the project we believe this investment in code review will result in better code submissions and increased proficiency of the contributor.